mrbonsoir/mrbonsoir.github.io/_posts/2023-10-15-half-marathon-Toronto-7th.md

 This concludes a crazy year of official run races.

-Car sharing to Toronto with Daniel driving with Aurelie and me as passengers.
+Car sharing to Toronto with Daniel driving Aurelie and me as passengers.
 The road is long but when you talk all along it passed pretty quickly.

 We arrive Saturday early afternoon in Toronto from Montreal.
 Time to pick my bib and go on city exploration before a concert in the evening.